syncfusion-content/javascript-docs/js/API-Configuration.md

 ## Getting API values

-The API values can be accessed/retrieved by using either of the following ways,
+The API values can be accessed by using either of the following ways,

 {% highlight js %}